 Aloha as moral discipline

 Communicating the full extent of foundational cultural concepts is difficult precisely because of the ways in which such concepts pervade every aspect of life.
 How, for instance, would we create AI, and our relations with it, using aloha as a guiding principle?
 In 2015, I embarked on a two-year social media project to assist the broader public in fortifying their concept of aloha beyond the “love, hello and goodbye” that has been exoticized by the American tourist industry.
-Sharing one word a day in the Facebook group, “365 Days of Aloha,” I curated an archive of songs, chants, and proverbs in Hawaiian to accurately illuminate one feature of aloha.
+Sharing one word a day in the Facebook group, “365 Days of Aloha,” I curated an archive of songs, chants, and proverbs in Hawaiian to accurately illuminate one feature of aloha.9 Initially I thought to reveal, by degrees, the different depths of aloha—regard, intimacy, respect, affection, passion—each day.
+But deep context is required for a rich understanding of cultural concepts.
+Imagining I was training a virtual audience, I started uploading images, video, and audio recordings of songs, chants, and hula to add to the textual definitions.

 Throughout “365 Days of Aloha,” I have sought correction of my mistranslations, misinterpretations, and outright mistakes.
 In this way, and in my work as a kumu (teacher, professor), I have also practiced aʻo aku aʻo mai, or teaching and learning reciprocally in relation to my students.
 It is through such relationships that we teach and are taught.
 It is through humility that we recognize that we, as humans—as maoli—are not above learning about new things and from new things such as AI.
 Aloha is a robust ethos for all our relationships, including those with the machines we create.
 We have much to learn as we create relationships with AI, particularly if we think of them as ʻĀIna.
 Let us shape a better future by keeping the past with us while attending properly to our relations with each other, the earth, and all those upon and of it.